-Most kinds of sand are safe for hermit crabs, except calcium sand (vita sand or reptile sand).
-Vita sand solidifies when exposed to moisture, which can trap or suffocate hermit crabs.
+Most kinds of sand are hermit crab-safe, except calcium sand (vita sand or reptile sand).
+It solidifies when exposed to moisture, which can trap or suffocate pet hermit crabs.

 What Sand Is Bad for Hermit Crabs?

-No sand is toxic, but chemicals, debris, and bacteria can be harmful if not removed.
+No sand is toxic, but bacteria, debris, and chemicals can be harmful.
 The risks include:

 - Dirty sand.
-A hermit crab’s enclosure must be combed and cleaned of debris.
-Bacteria or sharp objects can pose a health risk, especially during a hermit crab’s molting period.
+A hermit crab’s enclosure must be combed and cleared of debris.
+Bacteria or sharp objects pose a health risk, especially when a hermit crab is molting.

 - Fine sand.
 Hermit crabs may find it hard to burrow into overly fine sand, leaving them stressed and exposed.
 Also, fine sand can prevent airflow or trap hermit crabs, leading to suffocation.

 - High calcium sand.
-This sand doesn’t allow for moisture or proper burrowing.
+This sand doesn’t allow moisture or safe burrowing.

-As long as the sand isn’t dirty, full of debris, too fine, or high in calcium, it’s OK for hermit crabs.
+As long as the sand isn’t dirty, full of debris, overly fine, or high in calcium, it’s suitable.

 Can You Use Regular Sand for Hermit Crabs?

 Hermit crabs can adapt to most kinds of sand, including regular sand.
-However, regular sand is only acceptable when the following applies:
+However, traditional sand is only acceptable when the following applies:

-Hermit crabs are natural borrowers, as this behavior allows them to get rest and enjoy protection.
+Hermit crabs are natural borrowers because this behavior allows them to rest and gain protection.

-The sand must be easy to dig through and shouldn’t be prone to cave-ins.
+The sand must be easy to dig through and not prone to cave-ins.
 Choose sand with more moisture content that isn’t too coarse or fine.

-This is important as hermit crabs are nocturnal creatures.
-As they’re more active at night, hermit crabs will likely be burrowed underground during the day.
+This is important because hermit crabs are nocturnal creatures.
+Hermit crabs are most active at night, so they’re more likely to be burrowed underground during the day.

 Burrowing is a form of defense.
-Without their shells, hermit crabs are vulnerable to predators and heat, so they often bury themselves under substrate as another layer of protection.
+Without their shells, hermit crabs are vulnerable to predators and the sun’s UV rays, so they often bury themselves under substrate for protection.

 To tunnel through their living environment, hermit crabs need moist sand.
 Specifically, it must hold its shape and have a sandcastle-like consistency.

-Most importantly, hermit crabs need clean sand because they can experience health problems if left in a waste-filled environment.
-Be sure to clean the enclosure at least once a week.
+Most importantly, hermit crabs need clean sand because they can endure health problems if left in a waste-filled environment.

-The sand must be completely changed out in intervals to prevent a build-up of bacteria.
+This means you must deep clean the enclosure once every 3-4 weeks.
+The sand must be changed entirely out in intervals to prevent excessive bacteria.

 Best Kind of Sand for Hermit Crabs